B1nus/wezy/README.md

   break if ...
 ```
 # Methods
-To create a method in crust.
-Make the type the first argument to a function `bool contains(range_i64 *self, i64 num)`.
-This function would be called as a method on the `range_i64` type
+Methods in crust are just normal functions.
+For example `bool contains(range_i64 *self, i64 num)` would be called as a method:
 ```
 interval = 1..5
 if interval.is_in_range(4)